- 16 Aug 2023

 - Select a saved query from the list.

 - Click Add Query to create a new query using the query wizard.
 To learn more about creating a new query, see Adding a New Query.

 In the Main Action section, use the default name provided in Action name or enter a new name.

-If you want to define conditions and dynamic values, toggle on Configure Action Conditions and provide the condition definition.
-Click Validate to make sure the conditions are valid.
-To learn more about condition syntax, see Configuring Enforcement Action Conditions.
+If you want to configure dynamic values for this action, toggle on Configure Dynamic Values and Define the statement with the assistance of Autocomplete and Syntax Helper.
+Click Validate to make sure the statement is valid.
+To learn more about statement syntax, see Configuring Enforcement Action Statements.

 Fill in the remaining required fields for the Main Action.
 To learn more about each Enforcement Action and its fields, see the Enforcement Action Index.